Concussions in Youth Sports

 Athletics and play are great ways for kids to stay healthy and gain important skills in leadership and teamwork.
 Unfortunately, concussions can occur in all sports and activities from any contact including bumps, blows or jolts to the head or body.
 It is crucial for school personnel, coaches and nurses to recognize the signs and symptoms of concussions, understand the potential consequences and prevent further injury.

-The CDC has developed a variety of excellent materials for educating school staff, coaches, and health professionals about concussion and traumatic brain injury.
+The CIF and the CDC have developed a variety of excellent materials for educating school staff, coaches, and health professionals about concussion and traumatic brain injury.